Eshetu21/intern/README.md

    cd react-frontend
    npm install
    ```
-### In App.jsx, ensure the API endpoint points to your Laravel backend:
+### In App.jsx, ensure the API endpoint points to your Laravel backend look like this:
    axios.get("http://localhost:8000/api/fetch")

 ### Screenshots